dotnetKyle/MinimalCommandLine/README.md

 # System.CommandLine.Minimal

-> A set of minimal builders that sits on top of the `System.CommandLine` namespace
+> A source generator that sits on top of the `System.CommandLine` namespace
 > to give an experience similar to the ASP.Net Core minimal API builders.
 This library
-> uses the Hosting builders so a dotnet developer feels at home.
+> uses the Hosting libraries so a dotnet developer feels at home.
 >
 > ### Primary Goal:
 >
-> The primary goal of this library design is to give the developer the power to
+> The primary goal of this library is to give a developer the power to get started with
-> easily with minimal effort get started with System.CommandLine and to create commands
-> with minimal boilerplate.
+> System.CommandLine and to create commands with minimal boilerplate.
+All you have to do
+> to turn a function into a command is decorate it with the `[Command]` attribute!

+## Getting Started

 ### Hello World: